This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Eczema, or atopic dermatitis, is an itchy, red skin rash.
-It is common in children between the ages of 2 months and 5 years.
-Your child is more likely to have eczema if he also has asthma or allergies.
-Your child could have flare-ups for the rest of his life.
+Eczema is an itchy, red skin rash.
+Eczema is common in children between the ages of 2 months and 5 years.
+Your child is more likely to have eczema if he or she also has asthma or allergies.
+Eczema is a long-term condition.
+Your child may have flare-ups from time to time for the rest of his or her life.

-- Medicines , such as immunosuppressants, help reduce itching, redness, pain, and swelling.
+- Medicines may help reduce itching, redness, pain, and swelling.
 They may be given as a cream or pill.
-It may be given as a cream or pill.
-He may also be given antihistamines to reduce itching, or antibiotics if he has a skin infection.
+Your child may also receive antibiotics if he or she has a skin infection.

 - Do not give aspirin to children under 18 years of age.
 Your child could develop Reye syndrome if he takes aspirin.
 Reye syndrome can cause life-threatening brain and liver damage.
 Check your child's medicine labels for aspirin, salicylates, or oil of wintergreen.

 - Keep your child's skin moist.
-Rub lotion, cream, or ointment into your child's skin right after a bath or shower when his skin is still damp.
+Use moist bandages if directed.
+Rub lotion, cream, or ointment into your child's skin at least 2 times a day.
 Ask your child's healthcare provider what to use and how often to use it.
 Do not use lotion that contains alcohol because it can dry your child's skin.

-- Let your child take baths or showers for 10 minutes or less.
+- Give your child warm water baths or showers for 10 minutes or less.
 Use mild bar soap.
-Teach him how to gently pat his skin dry.
+Teach your child how to gently pat his or her skin dry.

 - Choose cotton clothes.
 Dress your child in loose-fitting clothes made from cotton or cotton blends.
 Avoid wool.